TUD-CityAI-Lab/cityai-projects/delft-soundscape/index.md

 ### How to sign up
 {: #sign-up}
 Did we spark your interest?
-Then we would be delighted if you **kindly respond to the sign-up form**.
+Then we would be delighted if you **kindly respond to the sign-up form** where you can select a timeslot for the sensor installation.

 <a class="btn btn-primary btn-lg" href="https://lioff.github.io/timeslot/" role="button" style="color: white; border-radius: 0; padding-left: 20pt; padding-right: 20pt;" target="_blank">Sign up now</a>